varunmaitreya/Tutorials/DevGuide/EScript/EScript.md

 outln( "10" == 10 ); // Output: true
 outln( "10.0" == 10 ); // Output: false
 ```
+EScript supports many different operators.
+The precedence is given by the table in [OperatorPrecedence.md](OperatorPrecedence.md)
 ### Equality
 EScript supports different equality operators.
 One with automatic conversion (`==`) and one without(`===`).
 ```javascript